Indecent exposure is a criminal offense, and a conviction may result in a fine or a short jail sentence.Elements of Indecent Exposure

 In order to convict a defendant of indecent exposure, the Commonwealth must prove beyond a reasonable doubt that:

-- The defendant exposed his or her genitals intentionally to at least one person; and
+- The defendant intentionally exposed his or her genitals to another person; and

 - At least one person was offended by the exposure.